Field Trips: High School

 Organic Agriculture, Global Climate, and Sustainability

-Agriculture is a significant source of greenhouse gas emissions.
-Let’s contemplate the environmental impacts of growing food on our natural resources and the atmosphere, how organic and regenerative agriculture can help farms adapt to and help mitigate climate change, and how you can make sustainable choices in your daily lives.
+Agriculture as a sector is a significant source of greenhouse gas emissions, and a net negative on carbon sequestration.
+Learn and discuss the environmental impacts of growing food on our natural resources and the atmosphere, how organic and regenerative agriculture can help farms adapt to and help mitigate climate change, and how you can make sustainable choices in your daily lives.

 Aquatic Ecology & Water Quality